mdsworld/CraftExercise/README.txt

 Now to run API.
 Please use below URL -
 	http:<hostname>:8080/api/orders

-Please BasicAuth from Postman or your tool and provide below credentials based on user type - For Customer user-
-	Username - User
-	Password - password

-For Admin user-
-	Username - Admin
-	Password - password

-For more details please see Interface_Specification.doc
+For more details on usage please see Documents/Interface_Specification.doc Also Documents/DemoApplication.json.postman_collection is collection of sample requests for each API call.